-We invite you to explore our back roads and side streets for beautiful vistas and interesting buildings, old and new.
 Further information about Waterbury may be found at the following locations:

 This is the home of Waterbury’s second permanent settler, Ezra Butler.
 This was the first frame house built about 1800.
 Ezra Butler was also the thirteenth Governor of Vermont.